Anti-pluricanonical systems on Fano varieties: Introduction

 \begin{conj}[BAB] Let $d$ be a natural number and $\epsilon$ a positive real number.
 Then the set of $\epsilon$-lc Fano varieties $X$ of dimension $d$ forms a bounded family. \end{conj}

-The results and ideas developed in this paper will hopefully lead to an eventual proof of this conjecture.
 The conjecture is often stated in the log case for pairs $(X,B)$ but it is not hard to reduce it to the above version.
-The conjecture has been proved in dimension two [\ref{Alexeev}], for smooth $X$ [\ref{KMM-smooth-fano}], for toric $X$ [\ref{A-L-Borisov}], for threefolds of Picard number one and terminal singularities [\ref{kawamata-term-3-folds}], for threefolds with canonical singularities [\ref{KMMT-can-3-folds}], in dimension three with $K_X$ having bounded Cartier index [\ref{A-Borisov}], and in any dimension with $K_X$ having bounded Cartier index [\ref{HMX2}, Corollary 1.8 ].
+Using the results and ideas developed in this paper the conjecture is proved in the sequel [\ref{B-BAB}].
+The conjecture was previously known in dimension two [\ref{Alexeev}], for smooth $X$ [\ref{KMM-smooth-fano}], for toric $X$ [\ref{A-L-Borisov}], for threefolds of Picard number one and terminal singularities [\ref{kawamata-term-3-folds}], for threefolds with canonical singularities [\ref{KMMT-can-3-folds}], in dimension three with $K_X$ having bounded Cartier index [\ref{A-Borisov}], in any dimension with $K_X$ having bounded Cartier index [\ref{HMX2}, Corollary 1.8], for spherical varieties [\ref{Alexeev-Brion}], and the case [\ref{HMX2}, Corollary 1.7] mentioned above.

 Next we show \ref{conj-BAB} in lower dimension implies a weak form of \ref{conj-BAB}, more precisely:

 \begin{thm} Let $d$ be a natural number and $\epsilon$ a positive real number.
 Assume Conjecture \ref{conj-BAB} holds in dimension $d-1$.
 Then there is a number $v$ depending only on $d$ and $\epsilon$ such that if $X$ is an $\epsilon$-lc weak Fano variety of dimension $d$, then $\vol(-K_X)\le v$.
 In particular, such $X$ are birationally bounded. \end{thm}